sungnga/practice/React-2/apollo-music-share/README.md

   ```

 ### Performing a getSongs query:
+- We want to fetch songs from the database and display them in song list section in the order of most recent songs first
 - In src/graphql/queries.js file:
   - The songs that get sent back to the client will be in descending order by created_at - most recent songs first
   - The query inside the gql template string was performed in Hasura's GraphiQL console before hand to make sure that we do get the data back